 Procurement, which is different from contracting, was an essential part of the administration of this Commission.
 Although long-term and large-amount vendors were secured via a contract, we had smaller vendors that we did not contract with that provided invoices to processed for payments.
 Some of the administrative services needed by the Commission were acquired this way.
 For example, NationBuilder, our website platform was procured for specific timeframes as subscriptions service.
 Though we made every effort to contract, their service platform did not allow for contracting and it was all done online.
 This was a new challenge, not likely encountered by the 2010 Commission.
 Many new tools and services were only available through online subscriptions and did not fit into the typical formal contracts/agreements.
 Early on, due to the Commission's immediate needs and tight timeframes, some of these subscription services were acquired and paid for by staff.
 Those expenses were later submitted by staff for reimbursement through travel expense claims (TEC).
-When the Commission successfully was able to obtain a credit card, payments were transferred and paid directly by the Commission when possible.
+When the Commission when possible.
 We requested that our Legal staff look into our ability to use the CRC credit card for these types of purchases and they found that we could do so.
 In addition to the NationBuilder, other services included Esri, Airtable, social media tools, and recruitment tools.